I’ve travelled down the canal on my Narrowboat, now I want to moor up. Where am I allowed to stop to moor a boat?

 Many mooring sites have bollards or rings to tie up to – choose ones a short distance beyond the front and the back of your boat.
 Run your ropes at about 45º from your boat, loop them back onto the boat and tie securely, but not too tightly.

-To stop your boat moving backwards and forwards in flowing water, you can use ‘springs’ – see example below right.
+To stop your boat moving backwards and forwards in flowing water, you can use ‘springs’ – see example.
 If there aren’t any bollards or rings, use your mooring stakes, but check the stability of the bank and watch out for signs of underground pipes or cables before you start hammering.
 Knock them in to about three-quarters their length and make sure they’re firm.
 Mark them with a piece of light-coloured cloth or a white carrier bag so that other towpath users can see them clearly, and don’t tie your ropes across the towpath.

 Leave a little slack in your ropes – that’s especially important on tidal waterways or rivers.
 If the ropes are too tight and the water level drops, your boat could be left hanging from the bank.